diogomachado/diogomachado/README.md

-Software engineer with a lean towards front-end work.
-I have been working with development solutions web-based to help the companies to improve their processes or to reduce time strategically.
-I love to build amazing products for the web.
+Software Developer with a lean towards front-end work.
+I have been working with development solutions web-based to help the companies worked for.
+I love to build amazing products from the scratch for the web.

 #### My most recent article
 - [http://dev.diogomachado.com/](http://dev.diogomachado.com/)